Varshith6/E-Commerce_Web_Application/README.md

 # E-Commerce_Web_Application
-A fully functioning E-commerce web application with domain name: www.sareehouseonline.com.
+A fully functioning E-commerce web application.
 Contains the backend and frontend code.
-Used Django framework, JS, CSS, HTML, API calls.
+Used Django framework, JS, CSS, HTML.
-Sensitive data and code have been removed
+Sensitive data and code have been removed or not added.